 The Open Data Center Alliance has published its first set of IT user requirements for cloud computing in a bid to accelerate adoption.

-The Open Data Center Alliance (ODCA) was formed by 70 business members including BMW, Shell, UBS and Deutsche Bank in October 2010.
+The Open Sata Center Alliance (ODCA) was formed by 70 business members, including BMW, Shell, UBS and Deutsche Bank in October 2010.
 The membership has now grown to over 280 companies with a collective annual IT spend of over $100bn.

 "The finalisation of the initial Open Data Center publication represents an inflection point for the cloud computing industry and end users," said Sean Kelley, CIO of platform services group at Deutsche Bank.

 Richard Dicketts, global head of infrastructure management at Capgemini, said OCDA's eight usage models are the first documented customer requirements for the cloud that outline the most urgent issues preventing cloud adoption.

 User issues and requirements include the need for consistent service level agreements (SLAs) as well as frameworks and standards for secure federation, automation, policy management and services transparency.